-Similar to a traditional IRA, a SIMPLE IRA defers payment of income tax on any amounts contributed and earnings until distribution.
+Like a traditional IRA, a SIMPLE IRA defers payment of income tax on any amounts contributed and earnings until distribution.
 Employee contributions to a SIMPLE IRA are not tax deductible.

 How to establish a SIMPLE IRA

-With a SIMPLE IRA plan, you may make a matching contribution up to 3% of the employee’s pay.
-If an employee doesn’t want to participate, you must make a 2% non-elective contribution.
 If you choose to offer a SIMPLE IRA plan, you may not offer any other retirement plan to employees.

 In a SIMPLE IRA plan, your matching contributions vest immediately with the employee and follow them whenever they leave the organization.
 For the first three years of the plan, organizations may be eligible to receive a tax credit of 50% for the plan's administrative costs (a maximum of $500 per year on the amount that can be credited).